 • Account lockout system — three failed security checks and the account freezes

-• Dead air detection — leave the caller waiting too long and their mood tanks
+• Dead air detection — leave the caller waiting too long and their mood tanks.
+Need to dig?
+Hit REVIEW ACCOUNT and they'll wait patiently while you look them up — no hold music, no penalty.

 • Consequences arrive by email — botch a call and the customer may complain to Rajeev overnight... or may not.
 Smooth them over before they hang up and you might just get away with it.